-17. Complaints about SEND provision
+16. Complaints about SEND provision

-- 17.1.
+- 16.1.
 Parent/carers with any issues regarding the SEND policy or the provision made for their child are urged to raise their concerns at the earliest opportunity.
 In the first instance, parent/carers should speak to their academy SENCO.
-If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor. - 17.2.
-If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities Contacts and Responsibilities form on the academy website) or engage with the procedures explained in the OAT complaints policy.
+If parent/carers feel their child's needs are still not being met, they should make an appointment to see the Principal or SEND governor. - 16.2.
+If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (Contacts and Responsibilities information on the academy website) or engage with the procedures explained in the OAT complaints policy.
+Complaints Policy

-18. Monitoring arrangements
+17. Monitoring Arrangements

-- 18.1.
-This policy will be reviewed annually (or sooner if required by statutory guidance) by the OAT Director of Inclusion and approved by the OAT Board. - 18.2.
-The SEN Information Report will be updated annually by each academy SENCO. - 18.3.
+- 17.1.
+This policy will be reviewed annually (or sooner if required by statutory guidance) by the OAT Director of Inclusion and approved by the OAT Board. - 17.2.
+The SEN Information Report will be updated annually by each academy SENCO. - 17.3.
 The Responsibilities and Contacts forms will be updated by each academy SENCO as and when required.